The Darkness before Dawn: Understanding the Suicidal Urge

 In the territory of the suicidal urge, your capacity for emotional awareness and articulation can literally save your life!

 Here is some vocabulary that may help you catch your suicidal urges before they become very intense.
-This list below is a part of the free Emotional Vocabulary List that you can download here.
+This list below is a part of the free Emotional Vocabulary List that you can download for free on my site.

 Please remember: when people are feeling suicidal, they’re not having a simple happiness deficiency or exhibiting a character flaw.
 Something very serious is going on.